MrSchyzo/about-me/content/content/career.md

 ## Education

-My experience is also backed by the following education in my past years.
+My experience is also backed up with some relevant education in high school and university and this helped me in make my skill grow even more since I already had some fundamentals before beginning to work 40h+ a week.

-Select an entry to know more about it.
+Again, the "further => foggier memory" rule applies.

 {{< timeline >}}
     {{<event